edaiofficial/okwugbe/README.md

 ### Parameters
 Here are the parameters for the package, as well as their default values.

-The defualt valuse have been chosen so that you only have to make minimal changes to get a good ASR model going.
+The default values have been chosen so that you only have to make minimal changes to get a good ASR model going.

 | Parameter | Description | default |
 | --- | --- | --- |
 | `use_common_voice` | Whether or not to use common voice | False |